Don’t let a want of fancy tools squelch your dreams of baking a beautiful loaf of sourdough bread

 My mom has one large knife that needs sharpening.
 The knife sheath contains a bit of steel that sharpens the blade a bit as you remove or insert it.
 So I pulled it in and out of the sheath several times to try to put at least something of an edge on the blade.
 I used that to score the bread as deeply as I could.
 Scoring is important.
 It enables your bread to expand as it rises.

 No $300 Dutch oven?
 No problem!
 Cook your bread on a cookie sheet or shape it as usual and allow it to proof in the loaf pan that you’ll bake it in.
 I don’t grease my Dutch oven and so didn’t grease the cookie sheet.
-If you use a loaf pan, dust it with cornmeal to prevent sticking.
+But to prevent the bread from sticking, do dust a cookie sheet or a loaf pan with cornmeal.
 My daughter has a very non-stick Pullman loaf pan that works without adding cornmeal to it.
 Your loaf pan may not be as non-stick.

 The Dutch oven creates a caramelized crust by trapping water inside to create steam.
 Several people on social media asked if I put a pan of scalding water in the oven to create at least some steam.
 I didn’t do that with this loaf but I have with previous loaves.